COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Experiment Setup

-The first two datasets are the \emph{Video Games} and the \emph{Movies \& TV} categories from Amazon reviews\footnote{\url{https://nijianmo.github.io/amazon/index.html}}.
+The first two datasets are the \emph{Video Games} and the \emph{Movies \& TV} categories from Amazon reviews.
 These two datasets only provide the names of users.
 We use a gender classification tool\footnote{https://pypi.org/project/gender-guesser/} to predict the gender of users from their names.
 To guarantee the accuracy of the attribute values, we only reserve the users whose names can be confidently classified as \emph{male} or \emph{female} and remove those classified as \emph{unknown}.
-We also study the influence of the item's protected attribute on the Yelp dataset\footnote{https://www.yelp.com/dataset}, where we use the restaurants price range as the protected attribute, since the platform should not discriminate a restaurant simply because the restaurant owner sets lower prices for equally good food to its counterparts.
+In the Yelp dataset, we use a restaurant's price range as the protected attribute.
 There are originally four price ranges (\$, \$\$, \$\$\$, \$\$\$\$) provided.
-However, we found that there are much less four-dollar restaurants than in other price ranges, and thus we merge the four-dollar restaurants into the category of three-dollar ones for experiments.
-The statistics of the datasets are summarized in \Cref{tab:stats}.
-To construct ground-truth explanations from reviews, we follow the standard natural language explanation processing steps \cite{chen2021generate,yang2021explanation,li21peter} by first extracting item feature words from the all reviews.
-Then we extract from each review sentences that contain at least one of the feature words as the explanation about a user's preference on an item.
-We randomly split each dataset into training, validation, and testing sets by 80\%, 10\%, 10\%, and ensure that there is at least one record in each subset for every user and item.
+However, we found that there are much less four-dollar restaurants than in the other price ranges, and thus we merge the four-dollar restaurants into the group of three-dollar ones for experiments.
+Using restaurant price as a sensitive attribute is based on the counterfactual argument: if a restaurant chose to raise/lower the price of its dishes without other changes, the quality of generated explanations shouldn't change.
+The rationale is that users may care more about experiences in expensive restaurants since they are paying more, and thus writing more detailed reviews.
+As shown in \Cref{tab:yelp_raw}, the explanations for expensive restaurants have higher FeatCov and thus are more informative and detailed, which helps recommendations on them be accepted more often.
+However, this will also leave the lower-priced restaurants at a disadvantage.

+We split each dataset into training (80\%), validation (10\%), and testing (10\%) sets, and ensure that there is at least one record in each subset for every user and item.